Salarkhan-9/Simple-Calculator/README.md

 # Simple-Calculator
-This is A simple Calculator - which can perfomr Arithmetic operations
+This is A simple Calculator - which can perfrom Arithmetic operations , + - x /

 # Installation
 Install Live Server extension in VS code, click Go Live in bottom right .